Member | Established: 1996 | Member since 2008

 SMO 1: Quality Assurance

-UFPAA is not directly involved in establishing the requirements or conducting quality assurance (QA) reviews of auditors, which are mandatory for all statutory audits in Ukraine under the Law on Audit of Financial Statements and Auditing of 2017.
-Audit firms that conduct statutory audits of public interest entities (PIEs) are reviewed every three years by the Auditing Public Oversight Board (APOB).
-QA reviews of other audit entities carrying out statutory audits are conducted every six years by the Audit Chamber of Ukraine (ACU).
-According to the self-assessment conducted by the ACU in 2019, the overall QA review system in the jurisdiction complies with the requirements of SMO 1.
+Audit firms that conduct statutory audits of public interest entities (PIEs) are reviewed every three years by the Audit Public Oversight Board (APOB), while QA reviews of other audit entities carrying out statutory audits are conducted every six years by the Audit Chamber of Ukraine (AChU) under APOB oversight.
+The overall QA review system in the jurisdiction is assessed as being aligned with SMO 1 requirements.

 -